sarmadparvez/spa-nodejs/README.md

   <li>Application architecture design</li>
 </ul>

+##Demo
+Please visit [this](https://angular-drivers.web.app) for the project demo.

+Note: When you will access the demo, the initial data load my take upto 20 seconds.
+This is because the backend express app is currently deployed on heroku which has a limitation that the service goes to sleep when not in use for 30 minutes.
+Accessing the service wakes it up however the first request can take a longer time because service is waking up, but further requests will be served immediately.
+If you run the applications locally, then you will not face this limitation.

 ## Running the Applications

 This project was generated using [Nx](https://nx.dev).
 As a pre-requisite to run and build the applications in this monorepo you will need to install Nx cli